tkim/emsx_api_doc/source/introduction.rst

 =======

-For General EMSX functionality inquires please contact the EMSX Trade Desk.
+For all EMSX functionality and EMSX API techincal inquires please contact the EMSX Trade Desk.
 They are available 24/6 and please ensure you provide your Bloomberg UUID.

 By Bloomberg Terminal: